TonyGuil/bbchallenge/Bouncers/README.md

 VerificationInfo: -- information required to verify a perticular Bouncer byte BouncerType  -- Unilateral=1, Bilateral=2, Translated=3
-  ubyte nPartitions -- usually 1, but can be up to 4 (so far) ubyte nRuns       -- usually 2, but can be up to 156 (so far)
+  ubyte nPartitions -- usually 1, but can be up to 4 (so far) ushort nRuns      -- usually 2, but can be up to 156 (so far)

   uint InitialSteps    -- Steps to reach the start of the Cycle int InitialLeftmost  -- Leftmost cell visited at start of Cycle